 In order to better understand the complexity of this issue, there are a few key things we need to understand about science and the research process first:

-Observational studies/ Prospective studies are a type of study where researchers look at an entire population and their food intake (or something like artificial sweetener intake) over a certain amount of time, and then look at what sort of diseases the people get (or don’t get).
+Observational/Prospective studies are where researchers look at an entire population and their food intake (or something like artificial sweetener intake) over a certain amount of time, and then look at what sort of diseases the people get (or don’t get).
 This data can be collected in a number of ways, but there is no action being taken by the researchers.
 They’re simply looking for patterns within a population group.
 This provides us with observational data, and can tell us if there is a relationship between two things, but it cannot tell us if one of those things causes the other to happen.
 There are just too many other factors at play here.
 Correlation does not mean causation.

 Animal studies are often done as preliminary studies prior to testing on humans.
 Nutrition supplements and food additives for example must pass animal testing in order to be trialed on human subjects.
 When it comes to foodstuffs the animals in these studies will be exposed to very large quantities of a substance (considerably more than we would reasonably consume in a day) to see if there are negative side effects.
 These studies are useful as they can help us look at lifespan effects of various interventions, however it is VERY important to remember that animals and humans are quite different.
 An animal study is not going to give us enough information to make assumptions about human outcomes.